PeakIndicators/Getting-Started-On-Azure-ML/Automated-ML.md

 * Create a Compute Cluster, this Automated ML feature won't work with a compute instance, it requires a compute cluster.
 More details can be seen in: [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Azure-ML-Studio.md).
 * Create a Datastore and a Dataset with the data you want to use.
 For more information see: [Create a Datastore using the web portal](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML.md) and [Create Datasets using the web portal](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML-Datasets.md).

-The example below shows how to create a simple classification model using automated machine learning in the Azure Machine Learning studio.
+The steps described below show how to create a simple classification model using automated machine learning in the Azure Machine Learning studio.
 This classification model predicts if a client will subscribe to a fixed term deposit with a financial institution.
-Another example, using time-series forecasting model can be seen here: https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-automated-ml-forecast
+Another example, using time-series forecasting model, can be seen here: https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-automated-ml-forecast

-Anyway, independent on the type of model, the steps are aimilar.
+Anyway, independent on the type of model, the steps are very similar.

 ### Create a new Automated ML run